lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br><b>Working Papers</b>
 <ul>
 <li><a href="https://www.edworkingpapers.com/ai21-476">The Thin Blue Line in Schools: New Evidence on School-Based Policing Across the U.S.</a>. (with Montserrat Avila Acosta, Shawn Bushway, and John Engberg).
-EdWorkingPaper 21-476.</li>
+Accepted at Journal of Policy Analysis and Management.</li>
 <li><a href="https://www.edworkingpapers.com/ai22-563">Strictly Speaking: ExaminingTeacher Use of Punishment and Student Outcomes</a>. (with Stephen Holt, Katie Vinopal, and Heasun Choi).
 EdWorkingPaper 22-563.</li>
 </ul>